Yes, Dorothy.... Shangri La really does exist! Follow the yellow brick road to Honolulu, Hawaii.

 She was 22 when she married James Cromwell (a British political figure) and the two set off for a 10 month tour of Egypt, Palestine, Jordan, India, Indonesia, China and Japan.
 She was completely overwhelmed by the beauty of the Taj Mahal, its Islamic architecture and art work.

-Her immediate reaction was to commission a prominent Delhi architect to design what would eventually become the "Mughal" bedroom suite in her Shangri La.
-The seed had been planted and it continued to grow stronger.
+Right away she commissioned a prominent Delhi architect to design what would eventually become the "Mughal" bedroom suite in her Shangri La.
+The seed was planted and her dream kept growing stronger and stronger.

 The last stop over on the honeymoon was Hawaii and the plans for a 2 to 3 week visit were quickly changed to 4 months.
 Hawaii seduced Doris and she decided this was the place to build a home.

-The entire 60 year story of Doris Duke and her Shangri La is worth reading in much more depth!
-And Doris Duke was an intriguing woman that there were several excellent books written about her.
+The entire 60 year story of Doris Duke and her extraordinary island home is worth reading in more detail.
+And Doris Duke was such an intriguing woman that there were several excellent books written about her.
 Try one of these for a great read...

-Take photos of your landscapes in both vertical and horizontal views.
-When you get them up on your monitor, you might like one view much more than the other.
-Because of the tall, slender trees, I prefer the vertical shot below.
+Some advice... take photos of landscapes in both vertical and horizontal views.
+When you get them up on your monitor, you might like one view more than the other.
+I like the vertical shot below better because of the long water channel and the tall slender trees.

 We've made a complete round of the house and gardens now.
 Back to the front yard... the tour bus is leaving soon.